Parshwa-wq/Systems/README.md

   Manage employee records, payrolls, attendance, and performance reviews and all.

 - **Personal Budget Tracker**
   Create and manage personal budget lists and calculate total price reports etc...

+- **Car System**
+  Create a car lists with their properties and all.

 The repository will continue to grow as more systems are added.
 Please feel free to contribute or suggest new systems to be included!